projectdiscovery/nuclei/README.md

 _Install Nuclei on your machine.
 Get started by following the installation guide [**`here`**](https://docs.projectdiscovery.io/tools/nuclei/install?utm_source=github&utm_medium=web&utm_campaign=nuclei_readme).
 Additionally, we provide [**`a free cloud tier`**](https://cloud.projectdiscovery.io/sign-up) that comes with generous monthly free limits:_

 - Store and visualize your vulnerability findings
-- Write and manage your nuclei templates
+- Write and manage your Nuclei templates
-- Access latest nuclei templates
+- Access the latest Nuclei templates
 - Discover and store your targets

 > [!Important]